FAQ

 Do these checks replace official requirements?

-No. The catalog and the checks help you orient yourself more quickly and open the right profile, but before submission you should still compare the final result with the current official instructions for your specific document and filing method.
+No. The catalog and checks help you find the right profile faster, but before submission you should still compare the result with the current official instructions for your document and filing method.

 When is manual double-checking especially important?

-It is especially important when requirements are strict, the filing is digital, the photo is being submitted to a consulate or passport center, there are doubts about background, glare, facial expression, or source quality, or you have applied edits that may be considered sensitive.
+Manual review matters most when requirements are strict, filing is digital, the photo goes to a consulate or passport center, there are doubts about background, glare, expression, or source quality, or you applied sensitive edits.

 Who is IDfot most useful for?

-It is most useful for people who already have a photo and need to bring it into the required format carefully: check the crop, review the risks, and prepare the final image, print sheet, or report without extra steps.
+It is most useful when you already have a photo and need to bring it into the required format: check the crop, review the risks, and prepare the image, print sheet, or report without extra steps.

 Does my photo stay in the browser?

 Yes.
-Uploads, previews, crop calculations, analysis, and exports stay in your browser.
-There are no accounts and no routine server-side image processing.
+Uploads, previews, crop calculations, checks, and exports stay in your browser.
+No account is required, and routine photo processing does not happen on the server.

 Can this tool guarantee acceptance?

-No. It helps with crop, size, export, and print layout, but the receiving authority always makes the final decision.
+No. It helps with crop, size, export, and print layout.
+The receiving authority still decides whether to accept the photo.

 Why is background removal separate?

 Reliable background cleanup usually needs a dedicated tool.
-IDfot keeps cropping, print layout, and export in the browser, while background removal stays a separate step.
+IDfot keeps cropping, print layout, and export in the browser, with background cleanup as a separate step.